Greezaaa/image-converter/README.md

 Converted images will be saved in a subfolder named webp-[quality] inside the original folder.

 ## Features
-✅ Supports .jpg, .jpeg, and .png
+✅ Supports .jpg, .jpeg, .png, .bmp, .tiff, gif and .png

 ✅ Converts images to .webp